 Cod, herring, sprat, salmon, and plaice fisheries are managed using TACs.
-Technical measures such as restrictions on fishing gear types and specifications to reduce catches of undersized fish are in place in some fisheries,.
-Temporal and spatial closures are implemented to protect spawning cod, salmon, flounder and plaice, and also to preserve benthic habitats.
+Technical measures such as restrictions on fishing gear types and specifications to reduce catches of undersized fish are in place for some fisheries.
+Temporal and spatial closures are implemented to protect spawning cod, salmon, flounder, and plaice, and also to preserve benthic habitats.

 In 2016, the EU adopted a multiannual fisheries management plan covering the Baltic Sea fisheries for cod, herring, and sprat.
 The plan specifies targets and harvest control rules (HCRs) for these stocks and includes management measures to ensure that the stocks of plaice, flounder, turbot, and brill caught as a bycatch in the cod, herring, and sprat fisheries are managed in accordance with CFP objectives.
-An obligation to land all catch in the cod, salmon, herring and sprat fisheries in the Baltic Sea was implemented in 2015; a further agreement to include plaice catches in the landings obligations was enacted in 2017.
+An obligation to land all catch in the cod, salmon, herring, and sprat fisheries in the Baltic Sea was implemented in 2015; a further agreement to include plaice catches in the landings obligations was enacted in 2017.

-In 2011, STECF considered that enforcement of the TACs in the Baltic was sufficient to control catches and that given the relatively limited levels of discards, TACs had been effective in limiting fishing mortalities on the Baltic stocks.
+In 2011, STECF considered that enforcement of the TACs in the Baltic was sufficient to control catches and that, given the relatively limited levels of discards, TACs had been effective in limiting fishing mortalities on the Baltic stocks.
 Recent estimates of discards in the eastern Baltic cod fishery indicate a minimum of 10% despite the fact that the landing obligation has been in place since 2015.
-Fishing mortality on western Baltic cod was much too high for the last 19 years, in spite of a management plan in place since 2007.
+Fishing mortality on western Baltic cod has been much too high in the last 19 years, in spite of a management plan being in place since 2007.
 Also, a number of flatfish stocks are not regulated by TACs in the Baltic Sea.
 STECF evaluated the effectiveness of spawning closures in the Baltic in 2011 and concluded that the impact of these measures was unclear.
 As long as TACs are effective in limiting fishing mortality, STECF concluded that spawning closures have little effect on the overall fishing mortality and therefore might not be required to meet biological objectives.
-Since then, evidence from elsewhere indicates that spawning closures for cod are beneficial for recruitment (not necessarily for the reduction of fishing mortality, but for improving spawning conditions by for example avoiding disruption of spawning aggregations).
-In 2016, STECF evaluated revised spawning closures and concluded that the spatial closure appeared greatly beneficial to the western Baltic cod stock.
+Since then, evidence from elsewhere indicates that spawning closures for cod are beneficial for recruitment (not necessarily for the reduction of fishing mortality, but to improve spawning closures and concluded that the spatial closure appeared to be greatly beneficial to the western Baltic cod stock.
 The effectiveness of spatial closures in preserving benthic habitats has not been widely investigated.

-STECF also evaluated a number of technical measures including gear limitations (e.g. mesh sizes), minimum landing size and maximum bycatch percentages.
-For cod, STECF concluded that most of these measures have a positive impact on exploitation patterns and therefore a positive impact on the yield per recruit.
+STECF also evaluated a number of technical measures, including gear limitations (e.g. mesh sizes), minimum landing size, and maximum bycatch percentages.
+For cod, STECF concluded that most of these measures have a positive impact on exploitation patterns and therefore a positive impact on the yield-per-recruit.
 However, the increase of mesh size in Bacoma escape windows from 110 mm to 120 mm in the cod fishery was found to have adverse effects, i.e. increased fishing pressure on larger fish and increased unwanted bycatch of juveniles.